achilleaspappas/Introduction-to-Parallel-Computing/README.md

 - [WSL2 for Windows](https://docs.microsoft.com/en-us/windows/wsl/install) or any Linux distribution
 - [GCC](https://gcc.gnu.org/)

-Ypu can install GCC and MPI using
+You can install GCC and MPI using
 ```
 sudo apt install gcc
 sudo apt install mpi